 1. Poor communication

-Their English is not as good as other online workers making it more difficult to train and manage.
+Their English is not as good as other online workers, making it more difficult to onboard and manage them.
 They are not as communicative as you need when running your business.

 2. Poor internet

 A factor many don’t consider…poor or slow internet connection.
-This factor can impact your worker’s ability to get your company’s work done.
+This factor can impact a worker’s ability to get your company’s work done.

 For lower pay rates, workers tend to attempt to work absurd amounts of hours to make enough money to support their lifestyle.
 Working over 12 hour days can lead to mistakes quite quickly.